 Next, you’ll need to do some qualitative analysis to determine whether the company is really worthwhile.
 Look at the following factors when performing your qualitative analysis.

 - Management: First, take a look at leadership – who runs the company, what are their visions for the future, and do they have a good track record?
+What are their incentives?

 - Competitive Advantages: See whether a given company has some competitive advantages, such as faster streaming, better infrastructure, a more efficient pricing model, and more.

 - Diversified Revenue Streams: Generally speaking, companies with diversified revenue streams are more stable and less susceptible to bankruptcy.
 Companies that get all their revenue from a single source are riskier investments.
+However, a company that is heavily diversified and lacking product focus could also face challenges in the market.
+To articulate this point further, think about Apple before Steve Jobs cut most of the products to focus on a few profitable products.
+He realigned Apple’s strategy and focus which saved the company.

 - Growth Potential: Does the company have real potential to grow over the next few years?
 If it does, it may be a good long-term investment.

 - Industry Trends: Examining the wider industry for certain trends is a good idea.
 A company making a lot of profit now may not be worthwhile in a year or so if the industry overall is set to evolve in a direction opposite from its business model.
+Public companies need to adapt to consumer and industry trends to remain relevant and competitive.

 - Technology: What technology does the company have, and what does that technology cost?